crocs-muni/usable-cert-validation/utils/cert_generator/README.md

     ISSUERFILE: ca.pem

+**BITSTRING** is equivalent to **ASN.1 BITSTRING** Possible values are arbitrary number of integers 0-255 separated by spaces arbitrarily.

+    BITSTRING: 0 1 156 201

+**OCTETSTRING** is equivalent to **ASN.1 OCTETSTRING** Possible values are arbitrary number of integers 0-255 separated by spaces arbitrarily.

+        BITSTRING: 192 168 2 1

 ## Implicit, explicit and override tags

 Additionally, tags can be appended with keywords **EXPLICIT**, **IMPLICIT** and **OVERRIDE** plus tag number to manipulate the final ASN.1 structure.